-Hold Point Stage Responsibility Certification Complete Y/N and date Project Arborist to hold pre construction site meeting with principal contractor to discuss methods and importance of tree protection measures and resolve any issues in relation to feasibility of tree protection requirements that may arise.
-Prior to work commencing.
-Principle contractor Project Arborist Project Arborist To supervise all pruning works to retained trees.
-Prior to works commencing Principal Contractor Project Arborist Project Arborist to assess and certify that tree protection has been installed in accordance with section 11 and AS4970-2009 prior to works commencing at site.
-Prior to development work commencing.
-Principle contractor Project Arborist In accordance with AS4970-2009 the project arborist should carry out regular site inspections to ensure works are carried out in accordance with the recommendations.
-I recommend site inspections on a bi-monthly frequency.
-Ongoing throughout the development Principle contractor Project Arborist Project Arborist to oversee all excavations and demolition inside the TPZ of any tree to be retained.
-Construction Principle contractor Project Arborist Project Arborist to certify that all pruning of roots greater than 40mm in diameter has been carried out in accordance with AS4373-2007.
-All root pruning must be carried out by a qualified Arborist/Horticulturalist with a minimum AQF level 3.
-Construction Principle contractor Project Arborist Project Arborist to certify that all underground services including storm water inside TPZ of any tree to be retained have been installed in accordance with AS4970-2009.
-Construction Principle contractor Project Arborist All landscaping works/boundary walls within the TPZ of trees to be retained are to be undertaken in consultation with the project Arborist to minimize the impact to trees.
-Landscape Principle contractor Project Arborist
+Hold Point Stage Date Completed and Signature of Project Arborist Responsible Project Arborist to hold pre construction site meeting with Prior to development principal contractor to discuss methods and importance of work commencing tree protection measures and resolve any issues in relation to feasibility of tree protection requirements that may arise.
+Project Arborist to mark all trees approved for removal under DA consent.
+Project Arborist to assess and certify that tree protection Prior to development has been installed in accordance with AS4970-2009 prior work commencing. to works commencing at site. · · In accordance with AS4970-2009 the project arborist On-going throughout should carryout regular site inspections to ensure works the development are carried out in accordance with the recommendations. • Site inspections are recommended on a monthly frequency.
+The removal of existing structures inside the TPZ of any Demolition tree to be retained, such as the existing buildings and hard surfaces must be supervised by the project Arborist.
+Project Arborist to supervise all manual excavations and Construction root pruning inside the TPZ of any tree to be retained.
+Project Arborist to approve all pruning of roots greater than 30mm inside TPZ.
+All root pruning of roots greater than 30mm in diameter must be carried out by a qualified Arborist/Horticulturalist with a minimum AQF level 3.
+Project Arborist to certify that all underground services Construction including storm water inside TPZ of any tree to be retained have been installed in accordance with AS4970- 2009.
+Project Arborist to approve relocation of tree protection for Construction/ landscaping.
+All landscaping works within the TPZ of Landscape trees to be retained are to be undertaken in consultation with the project Arborist to minimise the impact to trees.